You are here: Home > Departments > Service

 Discharge Permit Annual Compliance requirements.
 Service Director Johnson

 is working to reduce that time further.
-Earlier this year (Feb 2019) Seven
+Seven

-Hills contracted with the county with goal of reducing the time between
+Hills has a contract with the county to assist with goal of reducing the time between

 First Energy Power Outage Contact Info: